 2.1 The Agreement will operate as a framework agreement which defines the contractual terms and conditions under which Axiom will supply the Services to the Customer.

-2.3 Subject to the payment of the appropriate Fees, Axiom shall provide any Additional Services (as agreed between the parties from time to time in a separate Order Form) and under the terms of the Agreement.
+2.3 Subject to the payment of the appropriate Fees, Axiom shall provide any Additional Services (as agreed between the parties from time to time in a separate Order Summary) and under the terms of the Agreement.

 3. USER SUBSCRIPTIONS

 3.1 Subject to the Customer purchasing the User Subscriptions in accordance with the Order Summary and the restrictions set out in these conditions, Axiom hereby grants to the Customer a non-exclusive, non-transferable right to permit the Authorised Users to use the Services and the Documentation during the Term solely for the Customer’s internal business operations within the United Kingdom, unless otherwise agreed in writing.

 3.2 In relation to the Authorised Users, the Customer undertakes that:

 3.2.1 the maximum number of Authorised Users that it authorises to access and use the Services and the Documentation shall not exceed the number of User Subscriptions it has purchased from time to time;

 3.2.2 it will not allow or suffer any User Subscription to be used by more than one individual Authorised User unless it has been reassigned in its entirety to another individual Authorised User, in which case the prior Authorised User shall no longer have any right to access or use the Services and/or Documentation;

 3.2.3 it shall not allow Administrator Subscribers to perform fee earning tasks using the Services;